Description

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• Compared with SPY (18.7%) in the period of the last 3 years, the historical 30 days volatility of 42.8% is larger, thus worse.
+• Compared with the benchmark SPY (21%) in the period of the last 5 years, the volatility of 40.7% of Global X Uranium ETF is larger, thus worse.

 DownVol:

-'Downside risk is the financial risk associated with losses.
-That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
-Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
+'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

 Sharpe: